arnav718/Homepage-of-Netflix/README.md

-# Homepage-of-Netflix
+# Homepage-of-Netflix Using HTML and CSS
-A simple website having similar homepage that of netflix using HTML and CSS
+This repository contains the code for building a Netflix-inspired home page using HTML and CSS.
+The project aims to recreate the visual design and layout of the Netflix home page, providing a starting point for creating similar interfaces or learning web development techniques.